-Cover design by SNAP Member, Matthew Goldstein.
+Cover design by college photographer, Charlie Killmon.

 ESCC does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs or activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Dean of Learning Resources, 29300 Lankford Highway, Melfa, VA 23410; 757-789-1723.